xingyanwang-david/xingyanwang-david.github.io/rareGWAMA_meta.md

 > * score.stat.file: a vector of string, each element is the address that points to each study's summary statistics
 > * imp.qual.file: a vector of string, each element is the address that points to each study's imputation quality file.
-> * tabix.range: a string that indicates the tabix range of interest
+> * tabix.range: a string that indicates the tabix range of interest.
+> * rmMultiAllelicSite: a Boolean variable that indicating if multiallelic site should be removed.
+> * impQualWeight
 > * impQual.lb: a numeric value from 0 to 1 to indicate the imputation quality lower bound
 > * trans.ethnic: a Boolean variable that indicate whether trans-ethnic meta-analysis should be performed.
+If set to true, then af.pca should also be provided.

-> * af.pca: a data frame that includes PCs for each study.
+> * af.pca: a data frame that includes PCs for each study with the first column of 1, indicating intercept in the model.

-Each row represents one study.
-The order should be the same as score.stat.file.
-Each column should be one PC.
-Additionally, a column of 1 should be included if you would like to include an intercept.
-This parameter will only be effective if trans.ethnic = T

-A typical
+> * gc: a Boolean variable that indicate whether by-study genomic control should be performed.
+> * lambda: genomic control value matrix
+> * maf.bin:
+> * memo.recalibrate: a calibrated version of MEMO model.
+Set these value to T all the time to get reliable results.

 ### 2.Input Files & Argument
+All the score statistics files and imputation quality files should be tabix indexed.
+#### Summary Statistics File
 Each summary statistics file should have the following format:
 ```
 CHROM   POS     REF     ALT     N_INFORMATIVE   AF      INFORMATIVE_ALT_AC      CALL_RATE       HWE_PVALUE      N_REF   N_HET   N_ALT   U_STAT  SQRT_V_STAT     ALT_EFFSIZE     PVALUE
 1       10177   A       AC      2352    0.5     2352    1       0       0       2352    0       1.67496 2.51553 0.264695        0.505508